sparkfun/hacker-application/README.md

 ## About this repository

-This repository is a mechanism by which applicants for all flavors Developer roles [SparkFun Electronics](https://www.sparkfun.com) (including Front End Developer, Full Stack Developer, Developer Student Intern and Development Project Manager) can demonstrate basic distributed version control skills and provide code samples.
+This repository is intended for applicants to positions in the IT Department of [SparkFun Electronics](https://www.sparkfun.com), including Full Stack Developer, Web Developer Student Intern, Development Project Manager, and Director of Information Technology.
+This repository is a standard way by which candidates demonstrate basic distributed version control skills, provide code samples, and answer more in-depth questions.

 Typically an applicant will come in by a job post on one of many job boards with little more than a resume and cover letter.
 Applicants who look viable on paper will be invited to a brief phone screen that includes an initial technical assessment.
 Well-qualified applicants will then be invited to fork and complete this repository in advance of an in-person interview.